ULL-ESIT-PL-2223/espree-logging-jose_antonio-antunez-alu0101441702/README.md

 Transpiler for JavaScript, adds console.log at the beggining of functions with information such as name of the function we are entering, line of the function and parameters passed.

-To use we just call bin/log.js passing as argument the file with the code.
+To use it we just call bin/log.js passing as argument the file with the code.

 ## Documentation